hellogriffalo/Divine-Careers/README.md

 Rule Variants and minor items from [Petty Piety](https://redworldpress.itch.io/le-petty-piety), [Liber Etcetera](https://liberetc.blogspot.com/) by [Ben Scerri](https://twitter.com/ben_scerri)

 New item from [Graeme Davis'](https://graemedavis.wordpress.com/2020/06/29/let-us-bling-a-ring-for-clerics/) blog.

+Marks of the Gods adapted from 2nd Edition Tome of Salvation.

 ## Bug Reports
 If you find a bug or error, please report it to me using [this](https://forms.gle/dETt2XqjLQpqCTDK9) form.